 - by Tom Shamshak

-Editor's note: This article was written by industry professional and guest contributor Tom Shamshak.
+Editor's note: This article was written by an industry professional and guest contributor Tom Shamshak.
 The views and opinions in this article are that of the author and do not reflect the views of PInow.
-If you are interesting in becoming a guest contributor, send an email to [email protected]
+If you are interested in becoming a guest contributor, send an email to [email protected]

 There are three core competencies of private investigation: records research, interviews, and surveillance.
 Not every investigation is going to involve surveillance, and not every investigation is going to involve interviewing, but every investigation will have some form of records research.
 In fact, some investigations are just research.